kstastny/workshop-rabbitmq-messaging/notes.md

     * multiple wait queues - shared
     * NServiceBus advanced https://jack-vanlightly.com/blog/2017/3/19/reliability-default-retries-nservicebus-with-rabbitmq-part-5

-TODO prepare solution (retry - sends to queue with no listeners, after TTL Rabbit sends to DLX which is the queue that has listeners and will process. draw an image)
+TODO draw an image of solution
-    Retry - original message id, use new because of duplicate detection in Rabbit? example with DLX. show existing plugin TODO see notes
-TODO talk about retry with delay, deduplication
+Retry - original message id, use new because of duplicate detection in Rabbit? example with DLX. show existing plugin talk about retry with delay, deduplication

 #### Exercise 5 - ???